 Innovations for Poverty Action.
 (2015, September).
 Building Stable Livelihoods for the Ultra-Poor.

 UNHCR.
 2017.
 Global Trends: Forced Displacement in 2017.

-graduating to resilience components of activity arms
+Table 1. graduating to resilience activity arms

 From June-August, 2018, Graduating to Resilience conducted targeting exercises to identify eligible beneficiaries for the Activity.
 As part of this process, the team conducted two pilots and held After Action Reviews (AARs) daily to address challenges as they occurred.
 The Activity used a two-part Participatory Rural Appraisal (PRA) approach to identify eligible households, comprised of both Social Mapping and Poverty Wealth Ranking (PWR) exercises.
 This methodology relies heavily on community participation and engages community members and leaders in beneficiary selection, not only as sources of information but also as partners in gathering and analyzing information.
 The Social Mapping component involves walking through each village with leaders and community members to physically locate every HH and conduct a brief quantitative survey to assess the wealth of each HH.
 PWR brings together community members and leaders and allows for representatives to define wealth rankings (extremely poor, poor, moderate, and rich) and place every member of the community into one of the corresponding ranking based on their own wealth definitions.

 The Activity team consulted extensively with the external evaluator as well as government stakeholders at all levels to refine the PRA methodology for targeting and ultimately for the identification of eligible households.
 In Figure 1, the main steps of the process are listed, as well as a quick summary of the results from each pilot.